 Step 4 Setting the product in the receiving tank

 You are almost done!
 When you run the model, you will see different products flowing through the pipeline, into the receiving tank.
 The latter will continue to accept input as long as the inflow product does not change.
 When it does switch, it will block the inflow and first empty itself into the sink.
-The only thing remaining is that the receiving tank switches products based on the incoming product at the wrong time!
-When you run the model slowly, you will see that the “Pass product downstream” trigger of the second pipe changes the old contents of the tank to the new product type.
+The only thing remaining is that the receiving tank doesn't switch products based on the incoming product.

 Just like on the sending side, the product needs to be changed in the On Empty trigger of the receiving tank.
 The idea is similar to what you've done before, except the expressions become a bit more complicated.
 First let's do it.
-If you have not already done so in the previous step, remove the “Pass product downstream” action from the flow pipe's On Product Out Change trigger, leaving only the "close inputs, open outputs" action to the tank.
-Then add a “Change product type” action to the On Empty trigger of the receiving tank, in addition to the “Open Inputs and Close Outputs” action that it already had.
+Add a “Change product type” action to the On Empty trigger of the receiving tank, in addition to the “Open Inputs and Close Outputs” action that it already had.
 Set the product on current, which is the tank itself, and for the new product type enter the following expression:

 We'll break this down in just a moment, first reset and run the model and check that you get the desired result.